arfahmanaal/employee-information-system/README.md

 # Employee Information System

 The employee information system is basically a employee management system that allows us to add new employees, view existing employee data, edit employee data and delete the employee.
-It leverages Bootstrap 5 for layout, styling, and responsiveness.
+It leverages Bootstrap5 for layout, styling, and responsiveness.

 ## View deployed page